 With the 2.5 Gbps port and the 160 MHz channel width support, you can expect the top speeds out of this router.
 And that was exactly what I got in my testing.

 Excellent Wi-Fi speeds

 My 2×2 Wi-Fi 6 client connected to the router at 2.4 Gbps quite easily and consistently and registered the sustained speed at 10 feet (3 m) of some 1250 Mbps.

 Just for kicks, I decided to test the router using two 2×2 Wi-Fi 6 clients by copying data from one to another.
 In this case, the router still delivered some 600 Mbps and 520 Mbps at close and long ranges, respectively.

 The RT-AX86U did well with Wi-Fi 5 devices, too.
-At a close range, my 4×4 test client got the sustained speed of some 870 Mbps.
+At a close range, my 4×4 test client got a sustained speed of some 870 Mbps.
 And at 40 feet away, my 3×3 laptop managed to connect at some 670 Mbps.
 There were also among the fastest on the charts.

 On the 2.4 GHz band, which has always been slow where I live, the RT-AX86U did very well, too.
 Again, it was one of the fastest, registering real-world speeds of more than 260 Mbps and some 180 Mbps at close and long ranges, respectively.

 In all, while the Asus RT-AX86U isn’t the fastest Wi-Fi 6 router I’ve tested, it’s up there on the charts.
 Most important, among similarly-priced routers, it’s definitely the fastest one.

 Excellent reliability and and range

 The RT-AX86U delivered excellent range in my testing, edging out the GT-AX11000 by a small margin.
 It’s hard to put the Wi-Fi range in a specific number, but at certain locations where I only got 3 bars with the GT-AX11000, I had full bars with the RT-AX86U and slightly faster real-world speed.